 Include all documentation supporting your findings in your submission to HUD.

 The project site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
-No wetlands were determined to be present on site.
+No wetlands were identified on the site.